 Delegates are recommended to obtain travel insurance (medical, personal accident and luggage) in their home country prior to departure.

-Generally, Copenhagen is a safe city.
-However, do be aware of pickpockets in busy areas, such as the Central Station.
-Should you have any issue you can reach the police by calling 114.
-In case of urgent matters you can call 112 for ambulance service, fire stations, and police.
+Generally, Toronto is a safe city.
+In case of urgent matters you can call 911 for ambulance service, fire stations, and police.

 Smoking is not allowed in public indoor areas.